aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-with-aes/_index.md

 using System.IO;
 ```

-## How to encrypt zip files with AES‑128
+## How to create password protected zip with AES‑128

 In this first step we create a ZIP archive and protect it with **AES‑128**.
 The password `"p@s$"` is used to lock the archive.